 The best preventative measure is to develop good lawn care maintenance habits.

-- Aerate: Liquid aeration is a process of removing plugs of soil from the ground.
+- Aerate Regularly: Liquid aeration is the process of removing plugs of soil from the ground.
 This breaks up compact layers of soil and thatch build-up, giving your soil and grass roots easier access to air, nutrients, and water.
-We recommend that you aerate your lawn every Fall, before Necrotic Ring Spot and other fungus conditions have a chance to impact the roots of your grass.
+We recommend that you aerate your lawn every Fall, before Necrotic ring spots and other fungus conditions have a chance to impact the roots of your grass.

-- Fertilize: Slow-release fertilizers are specially formulated to combat diseases over time.
+- Fertilize Carefully: Slow-release fertilizers are specially formulated to combat diseases over time.
 If areas of your lawn are particularly prone to fungus and disease, fertilizers that are specifically formulated to defend against mold and fungus may protect your lawn even better.

 - Water Wisely: It may be tempting to water your lawn more frequently, especially during the hot summer months!
 But did you know that the time of day and the frequency with which your water your grass can have a very big impact on your overall lawn health?
 It is better to saturate your lawn with about 1” of water once a week.
 Watering multiple times can lead to excess moisture, which can lead to rot and molding at the roots of your grass.

-- Use Fungicides: Most homeowners don't realize that fungicides cannot be used to cure damaged grass.
-Preventative fungicide treatments can protect the roots of your grass from further damage.
+- Consider Fungicide Applications: Most homeowners don't realize that fungicides cannot be used to cure damaged grass.
+Preventative fungicide treatments can protect the healthy roots of your grass from further damage.
 They can be used in the fall, but spring application is the most effective.

 If the area is so infected that removing the rings would be unreasonable, the best course of action is to work with a local team of professionals to take back control of your lawn.

-If you need help diagnosing and battling Necrotic Ring Spot in your yard, the trained professionals at American Turf and Tree Care are here to help!
-Give us a call today!
+If you need help diagnosing and battling necrotic ring spots in your yard, the trained professionals at American Turf and Tree Care are here to help!
+With our extensive lawn care program in Windsor, Greeley, and the surrounding area, just give us a call today!